Marie Louise Kold works with copper, bronze and brass, and imbues the metals with an emotional charge that turns them into art.

 Talks by the artist about her art and her entrepreneurship (with creativity and without compromise) have inspired countless people in both Scandinavia and in Malta.
 Marie Louise has given talks at universities, corporations and both public and private events.

 Marie Louise Kold was born in 1974 in Århus, Denmark.
-She shares life and inspiration with her partner Ġorġ, and works in Malmö in southern Sweden and in Malta.
+She shares life and inspiration with her husband Ġorġ, and works in Malmö in southern Sweden and in Malta.